luizfelipedasilva678/shorcut/README.md

 # Shortcut

-Simple script to create an Application icon
+Simple script to create an application icon

 ## How to use